-We need a SHELAA to enable the Council to identify sufficient land to meet its ten year requirement for housing as required through paragraph 47 of the National Planning Policy Framework (NPPF).
+We need a SHELAA to enable the Council to identify sufficient land to meet its ten year requirement for housing as required by the National Planning Policy Framework (NPPF).

 In order to identify a list of potential housing sites for 5, 10 and 15 year periods, the SHELAA contains:

 - A list of sites cross referenced to maps

 - Identification of constraints which may influence a site coming forward

 - Recommendations on how these constraints could be overcome and when

 - An assessment of the deliverability/ developability of each identified site